 Your data will now be in Excel, available to build pivot tables, graphs, and more.

-You may experience some strange additional colums (like "nil1") or columns without a proper header (like "nameXY").
-It is expected because of existing limitations of built-in Excel XML import wizard.
+You may experience some strange additional columns (like "nil1") or columns without a proper header (like "nameXY").
+It is expected because of the existing limitations of the built-in Excel XML import wizard.

 Your worksheet can then be saved and re-used every time you need to build your reports.
 The web query will refresh automatically every time the worksheet is opened.
 Alternately, you can refresh the data by clicking the “Refresh All” button in the Data tab: